-Based in the Auburn Hills, Michigan office, Tim is a project manager and client representative in the firm’s Municipal Services group.
-In his 15 years of experience, Tim has worked with a number of communities on general engineering services, capital improvement planning and implementation, municipal design services, construction administration, and review of site development projects.
-His work experience includes major and local roadways, water mains, sanitary sewer, stormwater management, pedestrian facilities, streetscapes, parks, and buildings.
+Tim is a project manager and client representative in the firm’s Municipal Services group.
+In his 15-plus years of experience, he has worked with a number of communities on general engineering services, capital improvement planning and implementation, municipal design services, construction administration and review of site development projects.
+His work experience includes major and local roadways, water mains, sanitary sewer, stormwater management, pedestrian facilities, streetscapes, parks and buildings.

 The success stories in our area are the projects where the particular community and all the public and private partners in a project work together and truly understand the relationship between infrastructure, community identity and regional development economic development.
 It’s not an overstatement to say that those are the projects where everyone wins.